Tools4everBV/HelloID-Conn-Prov-Target-StudyTube/README.md

 $userResult = Invoke-RestMethod @splatGetUserParams -Verbose:$false

 $userListSorted = $userResult | Sort-Object -Property id -Unique
-$lookupUser = $userListSorted | Group-Object -Property employee_number -AsHashTable -AsString
+$lookupUser = $userListSorted | Group-Object -Property uid -AsHashTable -AsString
 $correlatedAccount = $lookupUser[$($correlationValue)]
 ```

 > [!TIP]
-> The Tools4ever Connector team contacted the supplier with a query to add a filter to the user endpoint to retrieve users by `employee_number` or `UID`.
+> The Tools4ever Connector team contacted the supplier with a query to add a filter to the user endpoint to retrieve users by `UID`.
 If this request is implemented, the connector will be able to directly query the API during the correlation process and eliminate the need for the Resource script.

 #### ResourcePageSize